leeharper2425/job-hunter-plus/README.md

 ![Technologies](/images/TechStack.PNG?raw=true "TechnologyStack")

+Fig. 1: Schematic of the technology stack used in this project.

 Data was collected by web scraping job descriptions from Indeed.com, using the Beautiful Soup package.
 The scraper ran on an Amazon Web Services (AWS) EC2 instance, and the results were stored in CSV format in an S3 bucket.
 More details about the